mixxxdj/manual/source/chapters/library.rst

 .. sectionauthor::
    S.Brandt <s.brandt@mixxx.org>

-.. versionadded:: 2.1

-   Option to write audio tags back into files

 Mixxx reads relevant :term:`metadata` from the tracks and displays them in the library columns.
 You are free to edit most metadata, and Mixxx offers a number of different ways to do so.
 Note that some information can not be edited, such